cocoltre/cocoltre.github.io/index.md

 We adopt a multi-scale perspective, moving from the macro level of subreddit networks to the micro level of words and sentences.
 Our analyses combine:
 {: .text-justify}

+- Interaction networks to track the direction, frequency, and intensity of cross-links over time.
 - Community embeddings to map structural proximity and polarization between subreddits.
-- Interaction networks to track the direction, frequency, and intensity of cross-links over time.
 - User embeddings to identify clusters of users and their role in burst diffusion.
 - Semantic features (text statistics, sentiment, and LIWC categories) to capture linguistic signals that characterize bursty posts.

-At each level, we use both descriptive (visual and statistic dal) and predictive (model-based) analyses.
+At each level, we use descriptive (visual and statistic dal) or predictive (model-based) analyses.
 This step-by-step approach allows us to isolate which dimensions—network position, user profile, or linguistic tone—contribute most to the emergence of a burst.
 {: .text-justify}

 <div style="display:flex;gap:12px;flex-wrap:wrap;margin-top:22px">